 Writing a growth plan is very similar to writing a business plan, however, a business growth plan focuses specifically on expansion and how you’re going to achieve it; a well-crafted business plan is key to taking your business to the next level.

-Create a five-year plan, which includes expansion opportunities, a marketing plan, and demographics of your market area
+Create a five-year plan, which includes expansion opportunities, a marketing plan, and demographics of your market area.

 - How to Scale a Business (SCORE)

-- Search the SourceLink Nebraska Resource Navigator for planning and marketing resources
+- Search the SourceLink Nebraska Resource Navigator for planning and marketing resources.

-- The consultants at the Nebraska Small Business Development Center can assist with updating/creating your plan and market research
+- The consultants at the Nebraska Small Business Development Center can assist with updating/creating your plan and market research.

-Know your options, which may include franchising, expanding into new markets, opening a second location, licensing agreements, merging with or acquiring another business, certification, diversifying product lines, forming strategic alliances with other businesses, expanding your web presence.
+Know your options, which may include franchising, expanding into new markets, opening a second location, licensing agreements, merging with or acquiring another business, certification, diversifying product lines, forming strategic alliances with other businesses, and expanding your web presence.

 - The Truth About Franchising vs. Licensing in 3 Minutes (SCORE)